openpolitics/manifesto/manifesto/housing.md

 * Linking the [Rent a Room](https://www.gov.uk/rent-room-in-your-home/the-rent-a-room-scheme) tax break to inflation
 * Extending the Right of First Refusal to all tenants of a property being sold by a private landlord and additionally preventing landlords from accepting offers below any offers made by tenants but refused
 * Requiring all deposit protection schemes to be custodial, thereby preventing a landlord from exiting a scheme and forcing the tenant through the courts
+* Landlords will be required to submit audited accounts to HMRC and the HCA so that wear and tear costs are properly accounted for.

 ## Council Tax